Heart and Soul

 About Julie Kaminski

-Julie is the creator of numerous small group training curriculum including Fitness Plus and The Walking Book Club.
-She has thirty years’ experience working in private practice, major corporations, clubs, and health centers.
+Julie is the creator of numerous small group training curricula, including The Walking Book Club and Fitness Plus.
+She has 30+years of experience working in private practice, major corporations, clubs and health centers.

-Julie’s areas of expertise include: group counseling, dynamic group instruction, creative solutions and project management.
-Extensive experience in designing custom programs for individuals and groups.
-Knowledgeable in all areas of wellness, including fitness, health, nutrition, eating behaviors, stress management and spiritual fulfillment.
-Coaching skills include the application of motivational interviewing, goal setting theory, and appreciative inquiry.
+Julie’s areas of expertise include group counseling, dynamic group instruction and the development of creative solutions.
+She has extensive experience designing custom programs for individuals and groups across all areas of wellness, including fitness, health, nutrition, eating behaviors, stress management, and spiritual fulfillment.
+Her coaching skills include the application of motivational interviewing, goal setting theory and appreciative inquiry.
 She completed University of Pennsylvania’s Foundations of Positive Psychology and is the author of The Flourishing Home.